sid3555/Attendance_Management_System/README.md

   * **admin.cpp**            - contains all functions of admin class
 * **db.dat**  -  main database containing all registered students file name
 * **attendance.dat** -  contains all the leave application submitted by the students along with name and date.

+All the instructions are given to execute the project.